In this guide

 The tech and creative sector is growing, with some Amsterdam-based companies opening Almere offices as they expand.
 The city has invested in business parks — the Almere Business District near the Centrum and the logistics zones near the A6 motorway are the main concentrations.

 In practice, many Almere residents commute to Amsterdam.
-The 25-minute train journey makes this straightforward, and for professionals working in Amsterdam who want affordable housing, this is the most common arrangement.
+The 25-minute train journey makes this practical, and for professionals working in Amsterdam who want affordable housing, this is the most common arrangement.
 Train frequency is good — services run every 15 minutes at peak times.

 Getting Registered